mogenson/lua-macos-app/README.md

 - How to create a GUI app with Lua
 - How LuaJIT's FFI interface works

 Below is a small project that helped me explore these questions.
+I'm going to walk through the process of making a Lua REPL (named for the interactive read-evaluate-print-loop of interpreted languages like Lua and Python.
+Our app will (creatively) be named LuaREPL.
+It is a MacOS app with a single text entry line, an Eval button, and a multi-line text output area.
+User entered code is fed from the text entry, evaluated by the Lua interpreter, and printed to the text output.
 This app is so simple, it's better used as a template for creating a more substantial app.

 <img width="367" alt="Screenshot 2024-01-07 at 15 08 09" src="https://github.com/mogenson/lua-macos-app/assets/900731/ccde2c1e-e0b4-40f9-a9da-da0f49fc04c1">

+Some knowledge of Lua, C, Objective-C, and MacOS/iOS app development is useful but not required.
+If there are components that do not make sense when initially presented, hopefully they will when we put everything together at the end.

 This article will go through the above topics of learning in reverse order.
 Starting with…